-transferred to the new owner by completing the Ownership Change Information form If you are a perc dry cleaner or petroleum dry cleaner with an Illinois EPA air permit, the permit(s) may be business must be paid to date and have a zero balance prior to transfer of the permits.
+transferred to the new owner by completing the Ownership Change Information form (APC 620 form) If you are a perc dry cleaner or petroleum dry cleaner with an Illinois EPA air permit, the permit(s) may be for the business must be paid to date and have a zero balance prior to transfer of the permits.
 Note: Previously expired, denied or withdrawn permits cannot be transferred.
-Any unpaid site fees for the
+Any unpaid site fees